gvant/MarchMadness/README.md

 # MarchMadness
 I (perhaps unsuccessfully) attempt to predict the 2021 March Madness Champions using multinomial regression from the 2013-2019 College Basketball Data.

+UPDATE: The winner was correctly predicted by the model!